diku-dk/futhark-book/language.rst

     map (2-) [1,2,3] == [1,0,-1]

-In contrast to other languages, the ``map`` SOAC in Futhark takes any nonzero number of array arguments, and requires a function with the same number of parameters.
+In contrast to most other languages, the ``map`` SOAC in Futhark takes any nonzero number of array arguments, and requires a function with the same number of parameters.
 For example, we can perform an element-wise sum of two
 arrays: